ericasimon16/woodwell_internship/README.md

-# FaIR Project
+# FaIR Climate Model Emulator
 Erica Simon, Climate Risk Intern

-January - March 2024
+January to March 2024

-## Project Goal
+## Project Summary
-Build a dedicated VM and GitHub repository that reproduces historical warming, is optimized for probabilistic runs of FaIR under different emissions trajectories, and contains a method to visualize key outputs.
+This repository contains code to setup FaIR in a manner that reproduces historical warming trends and is optimized for probabilistic runs under different policy scenarios, which are formulized as emissions trajectories.
+Additionally, it contains methods to visualize key outputs of FaIR with a focus on the high-end tail of the distribution (95th percentile).

+## Recommended Workflow
+- `FaIR_hist.ipynb`: this notebook